-Sediment Control

-Construction Site Water Body Description: A turbidity barrier is a floating geotextile or PVC curtain that is designed to control sediment within a body of water.
+Description: A turbidity barrier is a floating geotextile or PVC curtain that is designed to control sediment within a body of water.
 It is also known as a floating silt barrier or turbidity/silt curtain.
 The barrier typically consists of floats, curtain, ballast, and anchor lines.
 The barrier may be permeable or impermeable.
 Barriers of 100 feet or longer are constructed of a series of connected panels.

-KEY CONSIDERATIONS APPLICATIONS

-DESIGN CRITERIA: Perimeter Control

-Barrier specified based on depths and velocities in the water backsin which the barrier is installed Slope Protection

-body in which the barrier is installed Installation and anchoring according to manufacturer's Sediment Barrier

-recommendations Channel Protection

-Height of barrier 10 percent greater than design water depth Specified length of barrier 10 to 20 percent greater than Temporary Stabilization
+- Barrier specified based on depths and velocities in the water body in which the barrier is installed - Installation and anchoring according to manufacturer's recommendations - Height of barrier 10 percent greater than design water depth - Specified length of barrier 10 to 20 percent greater than design length

-design length Final Stabilization

-ADVANTAGES / BENEFITS: Waste Management

-• Controls sediment from construction activities where other Housekeeping Practices

-types of down slope barriers are infeasible Protects sensitive wetlands and water bodies Fe=0.50-0.90

-May be re-used on different projects (Depends on soil type)
+- Controls sediment from construction activities where other types of down slope barriers are infeasible - Protects sensitive wetlands and water bodies - May be re-used on different projects

-DISADVANTAGES / LIMITATIONS: IMPLEMENTATION

-Limited usefulness in water bodies with high velocities CONSIDERATIONS

-May be damaged by a large storm event Barrier can be difficult to remove when under heavy Capital Costs
+- Limited usefulness in water bodies with high velocities - May be damaged by a large storm event - Barrier can be difficult to remove when under heavy sediment accumulations

-sediment accumulations Maintenance

-MAINTENANCE REQUIREMENTS: O Training

-Inspect regularly Suitability for Slopes &gt; 5%
+- Inspect regularly

-Repair or replace fabric as needed Other Considerations:
+- · Repair or replace fabric as needed

-Re-anchor if dislodged Conflicts with boat traffic
+- Re-anchor if dislodged

-TARGETED POLLUTANTS

-Sediment
+- Sediment

-Nutrients &amp; Toxic Materials
+- Nutrients & Toxic Materials

-Oil & Grease
+- Oil & Grease

-Floatable Materials
+- Floatable Materials

-Other Construction Wastes
+- O Other Construction Wastes

+- Capital Costs

+- Maintenance

+- Training

+- Suitability for Slopes > 5%

+Conflicts with boat traffic

+Turbidity Barrier April 2010, Revised 9/2014 CC-161